Emosi Koloto: Rugby League

-Koloto then switched codes to rugby league, signing with the Doug Laughton-coached Widnes.
-Laughton spotted Koloto when he played for Wellington against Wales in 1988.
+Koloto then switched codes to rugby league, signing with Widnes.
+Widnes coach Doug Laughton spotted Koloto when he played for Wellington against Wales in 1988.

-Emosi Koloto quickly became a ball playing and hard tackling second row forward in the greatest Widnes team.
-He won the League Championship with Widnes in his first season 1988-89.
+Koloto won the League Championship with Widnes in his first season 1988-89.
 He also won two Premiership Trophy Finals in 1988-89 and 1989-90.

-Emosi Koloto played at in Widnes' 24–18 victory over Salford in the 1990 Lancashire Cup Final during the 1990–91 season at Central Park, Wigan on Saturday 29 September 1990.
+Koloto played at in Widnes' 24–18 victory over Salford in the 1990 Lancashire Cup Final during the 1990–91 season at Central Park, Wigan on Saturday 29 September 1990.

-Emosi Koloto played at (replaced by substitute Paul Hulme) in Widnes' 6–12 defeat by Wigan in the 1988–89 John Player Special Trophy Final during the 1988–89 season at Burnden Park, Bolton on Saturday 7 January 1989.
+He played in Widnes' 6–12 defeat by Wigan in the 1988–89 John Player Special Trophy Final during the 1988–89 season at Burnden Park, Bolton on Saturday 7 January 1989.

 In 1991 he made the New Zealand national rugby league team, playing in five tests including the three test series against Australia where he started in the second row in all three tests.
 He agreed to terms with Manly for 1991 but was drafted by North Sydney, and, like Terry Hill but in contrast to Ron Gibbs, his appeal was turned down on 26 April 1991 and Koloto refused to play in Sydney.